Robert Opron: Citroën

 In 1967, having abandoned the ambitious Projet F begun by Bertoni and taken over by Opron, Citroën initiated a competition for a new mid-range model that pitted Opron and the Bureau d'Études against Giorgetto Giugiaro and Italdesign.
-Both teams submitted designs for front wheel drive 3- and 5-door cars powered by flat-four engines.
+Both teams submitted designs for front wheel drive three- and five-door cars powered by flat-four engines.
 Opron's proposal carried the day, and his Project G eventually became the GS released in 1970.
 Some have claimed that Opron based the GS' shape on the Pininfarina Austin 1800 Aerodinamica Berline of 1967.
 Others assert that, while it may have been influenced by the Italo-English concept car, Opron's design was an independent work, and point out that Citroën has never acknowledged any link.
 Giugiaro's rejected design was taken up by Alfa Romeo and developed into the Alfasud.

-In 1968 Citroën opened a new Centre d'Études at Vélizy, France.
+In 1968, Citroën opened a new Centre d'Études at Vélizy, France.
 Opron oversaw the arrangements for the move, which was completed progressively over several years.

 Opron refreshed the Ami 6 to create the Ami 8 of 1969.
 He also led the team that developed the Citroën M35, a two-door fastback based on the Ami 8 chassis that was powered by a single rotor Comotor engine.
-Production ran from 1969–1971, and although 500 M35s were planned to be built, the total number is believed to be just more than half that.
+Production ran from 1969 until 1971.
+Although 500 M35s were planned to be built, the total number is believed to be just more than half that.

 The first completely new model of the Opron era, and the car he is most closely associated with, was the SM.
 Assigned the development name Projet S, the original goal was to produce a racing car suitable for Le Mans.
 Through the influence of Opron and Pierre Bercot, Citroën's managing director, it evolved from a racing car into a premium model in the old Grand Routier tradition.

 The SM team, which included Jean Giert, built a full-scale model in the Bureau d'Études workshops on the Rue du Théâtre, making the SM the last model developed in this location before the last of the style department moved to their new location in Vélizy.

 A design for a possible GS-based coupé progressed to the full-scale model stage.
-The car was to be built by Ligier when their contract to assemble the SM expired in 1974–75 but did not go into production.
+The car was to be built by Ligier when their contract to assemble the SM expired in 1974–1975, but did not go into production.